Complete EB-5 Visa Guide:

 Processing times vary significantly based on the investor's country of birth and the visa category:

-• High Unemployment TEA (Reserved): Typically 18-24 months for I-526E approval.
+• High Unemployment TEA (Reserved): Typically slower than Rural for I-526E approval, though still a reserved category with set-aside visas.

 Can I include my family in the EB-5 application?